Tipra Motha chief meets Amit Shah in Delhi ahead of Tripura bypolls | Politics

 - India

+The meeting, which happened on Saturday, assumes significance as the CPI(M) recently held discussions with the regional party and sought its support for the upcoming assembly bypolls to Dhanpur and Boxanagar seats in Sepahijala district.

 ''Shri @PradyotManikyaJi had a fruitful meeting with Hon'ble Home Minister Shri @AmitShah Ji in Delhi today.
 They discussed regarding the ongoing talks and the rights and welfare of the indigenous people.
-It has been the vision of the prime minister to secure the rights and empower the tribals of Tripura and the rest of the country,'' BJP's national spokesperson and northeast coordinator Sambit Patra said on X, formerly Twitter.
+It has been the vision of the prime minister to secure the rights and empower the tribals of Tripura and the rest of the country,'' BJP's Northeast coordinator Sambit Patra posted on X.

 Debbarma, who stepped down as the Tipra Motha chairman recently, thanked the BJP leader.